The GOP’s 100-Year Long War Against Women’s Rights

 Women fight for the vote

-In their book, The Long Southern Strategy, authors Angie Maxwell and Todd Shields, explain how the Republicans developed a political strategy focused on gender, race, and religion to shape a form of conservatism that protects the traditional lifestyles of certain Americans.
+In their book, The Long Southern Strategy, authors Angie Maxwell and Todd Shields explain how the Republicans developed a political strategy focused on gender, race, and religion to shape a form of conservatism that protects the traditional lifestyles of specific Americans.

 One key element of this Southern political strategy targeted the assault on women’s rights and the anti-feminist movement.

-This form of modern sexism worked against Hillary Clinton in the 2016 election as some women thought she was unfit to be president simply because due to her sex.
+This form of modern sexism worked against Hillary Clinton in the 2016 election, as some women thought she was unfit to be president simply because of her sex.

-Republicans have been working towards their anti-feminist position since 1980 when the Equal Right Amendment proposal was dropped from the Republican Party campaign platform by Ronald Reagan.
-This was a key element to win back Southern voters in 1990, the authors point out, and it took hold in Republican circles.
+Republicans have been working towards their anti-feminist position since 1980 when Ronald Reagan dropped the Equal Rights Amendment proposal from the Republican Party campaign platform.
+The authors point out that this was crucial in winning back Southern voters in 1990, and it took hold in Republican circles.

-Previously, there were Republican women who were active in the 1977 National Women’s Convention, an event that attracted the former and current first ladies of every living president from both parties.
+Previously, some Republican women were active in the 1977 National Women’s Convention, which attracted the former and current first ladies of every living president from both parties.
 But, looking back, that was an anomaly.

 Republican attacks on the feminist movement are designed to create resentment against women who want to enter the workplace and assume jobs traditionally done by men.